kalekdev/uni/semester-1/technische-mechanik/notes.typ

 - It is either a translation or a rotation at any point in time

 === Rotation
 If at least two points in a rigid body do not have the same velocity, it is currently rotating.
 The momentary, static center of rotation is the intersection of lines perpendicular to the velocities of two points.
-The points rotate around the center with the *same angular velocity* $omega$.
+All points rotate around the center with the *same angular velocity* $omega$.

 Considering a point with vector $arrow(r_P)$ from the center of rotation, rotating with angular velocity $omega = (d Theta)/(d t)$.
 Its velocity vector can be determined as:
 $
   arrow(v_P) = (omega e_z) times arrow(r_P)
 $
-The unit vector $e_z$ is simply needed so the resulting direction is perpendicular to $arrow(r_P)$.
+The unit vector $e_z$ is simply needed so the resulting direction is anticlockwise (for a positive $omega$) and perpendicular to $arrow(r_P)$.

-_Polbahn_ - The path traced by the momentary center of rotation of a rigid body.
+_Polbahn_ - The path traced by the series of momentary centers of rotation of a rigid body.

 == Movement in space
 In 3D space, simultaneous translation & rotation is possible due to the extra dimension.

+_Rotation Axis_ - The body rotates around an entire axis instead of a single point.
+The velocity of all points on this axis are the same and equal to the object's overall translational velocity. $arrow(omega)$ is defined as the unit vector in the direction of the axis times the angular velocity: $arrow(omega) = omega arrow(e_r)$

+LTD: Parametric equation of points along the rotational axis

 === Starrkörperformel
 The following extremely useful formula can be used to link the unique angular velocity vector to the velocity of any two points in a rotating body:#footnote("Derivation available in the 5th Powerpoint of Dr. P Tiso")
 $
   arrow(v_P) = arrow(v_B) + arrow(omega) times arrow(r_(B P))
 $
+This essentially shows that every point in a rigid body rotates around every other point in the body with the same angular velocity.

 The following properties of movement in space are constant and called "Invariants":
-1. $I_1 = arrow(omega)$ - The angular velocity is the same regardless of the reference point
+1. $I_1 = arrow(omega) forall P in kappa$ - The angular velocity is the same regardless of the reference point
-2. $I_2 =arrow(omega) dot v_P forall P in kappa$ - The component of the velocity of a point in the direction of the rotation axis is the same for all points in the body
+2. $I_2 =arrow(omega) dot v_P forall P in kappa$ - The component of the velocity of a point in the direction of the rotation axis is the same for all points in the body.
+This is the translation velocity of the body.

+Therefore the momentary movement of any point in the body can be described with just two values called the *Kinemate*: ${arrow(v_B), arrow(omega)}$

 TODO: Test these in a simulation :)